kamyker/PlayFabUnityEditorExtensions/README.md

 });
 ```
 ## Other
-Avoid using `async void` methods and instead use `async Task` and run it with method above.
+Avoid using `async void` methods.
+Use `async Task` instead and run them with FireForgetLog.